uchicago-cs/connectm/README.md

     python3 src/gui.py

 The GUI displays the state of the board.
-To drop a piece, press a key between 1 and 7 (depending on what column you want to drop a piece in).
+To drop a piece, click on the column you'd like to drop a piece in.
+If board with 10 or less columns, you can also press a key 1 and 9, or 0 for 10 (depending on what column you want to drop a piece in).

+By default the GUI creates a Connect Four board (six rows, seven column, and four contiguous pieces needed to win).
+You can specify an alternate number of rows, columns, or contiguous pieces to win with the `--rows`, `--columns`, and `--m` parameters (respectively)

 Like the TUI, you can play against a bot, or have two bots play against each other like this: